-One common objection to the message of salvation through Jesus Christ is the question of what happens to those who never hear His message or His name.
+One common objection to the message of salvation through Jesus Christ is the question of what happens to those who have never heard of Jesus Christ or the gospel message?
 So, what does happen to those who die having never heard of Jesus Christ?
 This is a question that is often raised to counter Jesus’ claim that ONLY those who believe in Him will inherit an eternity in heaven.
 Surely it is unfair that those who never hear the gospel message should be condemned to eternal separation from God for something they did not even know about?
 This is not an easy question to answer but there are a number of clues in the Bible that will help us deal with this question.

 Creation bears indisputable evidence of God’s existence

 We are told that the evidence of Creation itself leaves us with no excuse.
 The Bible makes it very clear that non-belief in God is inexcusable as God’s creative attributes are clearly evident in the world around us.
 Every person can take a look at the world around them and common sense should be enough to convince a reasonable person that this is the result of a creator.
 If you look at the world today and go back in history, an overwhelming majority of the world population have always believed in some form of God.
 It is logical, reasonable, and instinctive to reach the conclusion that we are the result of a creator – in fact, it is the only plausible explanation for the world around us.
 Romans 1 makes this very clear: